 - Once you go bald, you need to consider how much exposure your head gets.
 It can burn easily and nobody wants to see your glowing red, peeling bald head; to say nothing of the health risks.
 Use sunscreen, wear a hat to the lake or ballgame, take care of yourself….

-- Whether you’re shaving for the first time, or just again after a week’s time, any amount of hair on your head will block sun and once removed, will reveal a bright white scalp that screams, HEY, LOOK AT MY HEAD!!!
+- For the fair-skinned, any amount of hair on your head will block sun and once removed, will reveal a bright white scalp that screams, HEY, LOOK AT MY HEAD!!!
 This is not what you want.
 For this reason, I like to either shave very consistently (every 3 days or so), or make sure that I always shave my head the day before I have plans that will keep me outdoors for any length of time.

 Buy the Right Tools